Corrections to Conformal Charge at BKT Transitions

 in which $R = 3/16$ is a universal constant, and $y_0 = 1$ is the topological defect fugacity.
-For the remainder of the paper we use $\ell = log(L/\pi)$ at the midpoint of the spin chain.
+For the remainder of the paper I use $\ell = log(L/\pi)$ at the midpoint of the spin chain.
 This universally modifies equation \ref{eq:SemiInfiniteEntropy} for BKT transitions by increasing the curvature of the entanglement.
-We follow this derivation with a careful numerical study of ground state entropy via exact diagonalization and DMRG for the XXZ model in one dimension with periodic boundary conditions.
+I follow this derivation with a careful numerical study of ground state entropy via exact diagonalization and DMRG for the isotropic XXZ model in one dimension with periodic boundary conditions.